 For Sugar Syrup

-- Soak saffron in a bowl with 2 tbsp warm water for 20 minutes.
+- Soak saffron in a bowl with 2 tablespoon warm water for 20 minutes.

 For the Bamieh dough

 - In a small saucepan, take water, butter and sugar together, let the butter melt.
 Now reduce the flame to simmer and add flour to this and using a spatula mix it together to form a smooth dough.